 The risk of us losing our Student Sponsor Licence is considered to be low, because we have a low visa refusal rate for our students, and as a Premium Licence holder with the UKVI, we are able to analyse statistics carefully for our sponsored students to ensure that we remain within UKVI's requirements.
-The University passed its Basic Compliance Assessment in 2021 to renew its licence with all indicators within the UKVI's thresholds.
-All aspects of student sponsor operations are considered at a UKVI Assurance Group reporting to the Vice-Chancellor's Group, with any changes to policy approved by the Vice-Chancellor's Group and the Academic Council.
+The University passed its Basic Compliance Assessment in 2023 to renew its licence with all indicators well within the UKVI's thresholds.
+All aspects of student sponsor operations are considered at a UKVI Assurance Board reporting to the Vice-Chancellor's Executive, with any changes to policy approved by the Vice-Chancellor's Executive.